nvhieu-04/nvhieu-04/README.md

 ## :sassy_man:  About me
 - :school: I am a `Student` at Faculty of Computer Networks and Communications at University of Information Technology - VNUHCM
 - :technologist: I love using Software as a solution for every `Problem`
-- :student: I’m currently learning: `Computer Science` and `Software Engineering`.
+- :student: I’m currently learning: `Network` and `Communications`.
 <!-- - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1gdiny_4f5TVbSdfyAQxokLMMrBTi054P/view?usp=sharing). -->
 - :nerd_face: Always `learning new things`